 Focal Range

 Samyang 20mm F1.8 is a prime lens with fixed focal lenght of 20mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 30mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Sigma 24mm F1.4 DG HSM A is a prime lens with fixed focal lenght of 24mm.
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 36mm.
+On the other hand, the Sigma 24mm F1.4 DG HSM A is a prime lens with fixed focal lenght of 24mm.
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of 36mm.